open-osp/open-osp/README.md

 ## Deployment

-If delete the local Oscar source code, with `openosp purge`.
+If delete the local Oscar source code, with `openosp purge` and `openosp setup` again.
 WARNING: never run openosp purge in production.
 It deletes ALL local data.

 ```
 ./openosp build oscar